BYDcar/BYDGlobalFactoryImages1/README.md

 2. Format a U disk as FAT32.
 Create a folder called BYDUpdatePackage, and then create msm8953_64 folder in it
 3. Copy the UpdateFull.zip to the folder, and check the path as BYDUpdatePackage\msm8953_64\UpdateFull.zip
-4. Plug The U disk into the USB data transfer port on the car when the system is running 5, The "Previous" button of the steering wheel + the "volume wheel" next to the gear = long press at the same time, until the screen is black, the system will automatically enter the engineering mode to read the factory image
+4. Plug The U disk into the USB data transfer port on the car when the system is running 5, Long press the "Previous" button of the steering wheel + the "Volume wheel" next to the gear at the same time, until the screen is black, the system will automatically enter the engineering mode to read the factory image
 6. Wait for the flashing to complete
 ```

 # Why share for free?
-I need to research some BYD cars, and found that some websites on the Internet provide scattered maintenance manuals.
-I found that the maintenance manuals can be found on the BYD after-sales website http://lms.bydauto.com.cn/, flashing information can be downloaded from http://yunpan.byd.com.cn/, but you need the account of the dealer or repair shop to download.
+I need to research some BYD cars, and found that some websites on the Internet provide scattered repair manuals.
+I found that the repair manuals can be found on the BYD after-sales website http://lms.bydauto.com.cn/, factory images can be downloaded from http://yunpan.byd.com.cn/, but you need the account of a dealer or repair shop to download.
 Then I found that Taobao Xianyu sold these materials, so I bought them all and shared them for free.

-It is very troublesome to find some scattered information on the Internet.
+It is very troublesome to find car reverse engineering information on the Internet.
 At present, the software and hardware ecology of automobiles is too closed.
 In terms of software, it is not like mobile phones and routers that can be flashed into third-party open source systems at will.
 In terms of hardware, there are not many modified and upgraded spare parts like 3D printers.
-Think about it, if the car can be flashed into the open source system, and the open source parts can be upgraded, it might be cool to realize functions that were not there before.
+Think about it, if a car can use open source system, and there are open source parts can be upgraded, it might be cool to realize functions that were not there before.

 At present, some people abroad are researching on the modification and installation of assisted driving and automatic driving.
 For example, this video https://www.youtube.com/watch?v=Te4AhlRXnLw refits a 2005 old car with Tesla’s iBooster and installs it The open source auxiliary software openpilot (https://github.com/commaai/openpilot) is used to realize automatic driving.
 There are also some people who are studying the conversion of fuel vehicles into electric vehicles.
 For example, this video https://www.youtube.com/watch?v=ZVtOss1U7_s converts an old Volkswagen Beetle into an electric vehicle.
 Therefore, I share these materials in order to promote research on various modifications and installations at home and abroad.

-In addition, studying these may be of practical benefit.
+In addition, researching these may be of practical benefit.
 At present, the cheapest Qin PLUS DM-i 2023 model sold by BYD is 99,800 yuan.
-The low-end version does not include L2 assisted driving functions such as full-speed adaptive cruise.
-For full-speed adaptive cruise, there is only an extra 46,000 yuan to upgrade to the high-end version of 145,800 yuan.
-If you can make a few thousand yuan to upgrade the modified accessories for driving assistance, then the low-end version plus modified accessories will be very cost-effective.
+The low-end version does not include L2 assisted driving functions such as full-speed adaptive cruise control.
+For full-speed adaptive cruise, you need an extra 46,000 yuan to upgrade to the high-end version of 145,800 yuan.
+If you can make a few thousand yuan to upgrade with modified parts for self driving, then the low-end version plus will be very cost-effective.

+In case you must want to donate, you can donate to Monero: 85RAUfhbEB32P2Er3eamcgcVGXnscHe7Wd15v1CRqswyNfYcjNSXgP2FPrYFmKtYgA8jshyBQsZNQgZeB3V1oizU35QpFkz

 # Large files are divided and compressed for upload
 Because Github limits a single file to no more than 100M, a single push cannot exceed 2GB, and a single warehouse cannot exceed 100GB.
 So I divided and uploaded the large files (mainly the flashing package of the Android car and several maintenance manuals).
 I used https://github.com/sisl/GitHub-ForceLargeFiles to divide the large files and upload them.
 After the division It is a split package compressed by 7zip, you can manually decompress it with 7zip, or use the following code to automatically restore all files